 Final verdict of Rest Detail Hotel Hua Hin

 I was concerned that guests would be irritated by a noisy three-year excitedly running about the place especially as the Rest Detail Hua Hin is all about calm and serenity.
 But I needn’t have worried.
 We certainly didn’t feel out-of-place as there were plenty of families with young children.
 But while I may give the impression the hotel was a crèche… far from it.
 We often wondered where everyone had got to, as, after breakfast, we seemed to be the only ones there.

 What I was most impressed by – apart from the beautiful grounds and outside space – was that the small details mattered.
 When we checked out, the manager let us stay in our room for longer after ringing up our new hotel and telling us it wouldn’t be ready until the afternoon.
 He insisted we didn’t have to book a taxi, either, because we could hitch a lift with the shuttle bus.

 Nothing was too much trouble for the staff: we were greeted warmly at every opportunity, from the maids who cleaned our room spotlessly to the chefs at breakfast, who remembered how we liked our eggs.
 Every afternoon, treats from cookies to fresh fruit were left in our room; and on our wedding anniversary, they brought us a homemade cake – a lovely gesture.

 Would we go back again?
 Most definitely.
 We haven’t stayed in a boutique hotel for some years – as we never really thought it was possible to combine a good value, luxury holiday with a toddler.
 But we couldn’t have been more wrong.

-Thank you Rest Detail Hua Hin for making our trip to Hua Hin so memorable.
+Thank you Rest Detail Hotel Hua Hin for making our trip to Thailand so memorable.
 We hope to see you again one day…